stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Stormpath only supports password hashes that use the following algorithms:

 - bcrypt: These password hashes have the identifier ``$2a$``, ``$2b$``, ``$2x$``, ``$2a$``
 - stormpath2: A Stormpath-specific password hash format that can be generated with common password hash information, such as algorithm, iterations, salt, and the derived cryptographic hash.
-For more information see [below].
+For more information see :ref:`below <stormpath2-hash>`.

 Once you have a bcrypt or stormpath2 MCF password hash, you can create the Account in Stormpath with the password hash by POSTing the Account information to the Directory or Application ``/accounts`` endpoint and specifying ``passwordFormat=mcf`` as a query parameter::

 	https://api.stormpath.com/v1/directories/WpM9nyZ2TbaEzfbRvLk9KA/accounts?passwordFormat=mcf

+.. _stormpath2-hash:

 The stormpath2 Hashing Algorithm
 ++++++++++++++++++++++++++++++++